Physics in Intense Fields 2026 (PIF26)

 - Seolhwa Kim, University of California, Los Angeles

-- Sonja Klisch, Perimeter Insitute for Theoretical Physics
+- Sonja Klisch, Perimeter Institute for Theoretical Physics

 - Abram Konzel, University of Rochester